-At -2, the consumer confidence indicator in December stands above its long-term average over the past two decades (-4).
-The indicator reached an all-time high in January 2000 (36) and an all-time low (-59) was reached in September 2022.
+At -59, the consumer confidence indicator in October is positioned well below its long-term average over the past two decades (-9).
+The indicator reached an all-time high (36) in January 2000 while the all-time low (-59) was reached in September 2022.
 CBS has monitored consumer confidence since April 1986.

 Consumers slightly less pessimistic about the economic climate

 Consumers are slightly less pessimistic about the economy in October than they were in September.
 This component indicator stands at -75, up from -79 in September.
 Consumers are less negative about both the economy in the past twelve months and the economy in the next twelve months.

 Willingness to buy at historically low level